-Lizzie Buchen is the Director of the ACLU of California’s Criminal Justice Project.
+Lizzie Buchen is the Director of the ACLU of California’s Criminal Justice Program.
 She sets the strategic vision for this work and leads a statewide team to reverse the tide of over-criminalization and over-incarceration in California, and to eliminate racial inequities in the criminal justice system.
 Lizzie also manages the criminal justice and policing reform work at the ACLU of Northern California.

 Lizzie was formerly a legislative advocate for the ACLU of California, where she worked on legislation to address police violence and misconduct, reduce incarceration, and lower barriers to reentry for people leaving prison and jail.